ashokram004/smartsmuggler.io/README.md

 Game

-2d game using HTML , CSS , Javascript and Firebase.
+2d game developed using HTML , CSS , Javascript and Firebase.
 Open index.html page and enjoy the game.